Paul-J-Company/Systems-Design/README.md

 + What Data Tools do you use?
   - DataDog, Splunk, Greylog, etc.
 + What is your Compute Design?
-  - Where are your High-level Compute Design Diagrams?
+  - Where are your High-level Compute Architecture/Design Diagrams?
   - AWS EC2 VMs, OnPrem Servers/VMs, etc.
++ What Infrastructure Provisioning Tools do you use?
+  - Terraform, Ansible, Nomad, Kubernetes?
 + Open Source Software or Enterprise Software?
 + Bare Metal, VMs, Containers?
 + Monolithic, Microservices, Serverless?